Check Writing

 After viewing the above lessons, here are some important additional points to keep in mind when writing a check:

 - Be sure not to leave any blank areas on your check.
-The safest method is to draw a line though any open spaces.
+The safest method is to draw a line through any open spaces.

 - When writing the check amount, be sure to always start at the beginning (the far left) of the line.
-This will help make sure no one tries to make any unauthorized changes to your check.
+This will help ensure no one can make any unauthorized changes to your check.

-- Write clearly and only use ink when writing your check to help prevent anything from being altered or changed.
+- Write clearly and only use ink when writing your check to help prevent any alterations or changes.

 - Your check is not legal until you sign it.
 However, keep your checks in a safe place until you are ready to use them for payment.
 Also, never sign a blank check.

-- If you post date your check, it may not be cashed until on or after that date.
-However, it is recommended that you do not post date a check.
-Banks will often process the check even if the check is post dated if they do not notice the date.
-Also, they may charge an additional processing fee.
+- If you postdate your check, it may not be cashed until on or after that date.
+However, it is recommended that you do not postdate checks.
+Banks often process the check even if it is postdated, if they do not notice the date.
+They may also charge an additional processing fee.

-- Make sure the amount box (where the amount of the check written in numbers) and the amount line (the amount of the check written in words) match.
+- Make sure the amount box (where the check amount is written in numbers) and the amount line (where the check amount is written in words) match.

-- Be sure to keep a record of all your written checks in your check register.
-Also, keep track of your check numbers.
-Each new written check should be written with the next available check number.
+- Be sure to keep a record of all your written checks in your check register and track your check numbers.
+Each new check should be written with the next available check number.

-- When paying by check in person, keep in mind that you may need to show proper identification.
-This may include a drivers license, passport, or other form of ID.
+- When paying by check in person, be aware that you may need to show proper identification, such as a driver's license, passport, or other forms of ID.

-- Make sure that the numbers written out in long-hand match the numbers written on the box on the check.
-Often, bank employees only look at the long-hand numbers, and ignore the numbers written in the box.
+- Ensure that the numbers written out in long-hand on the check match the numbers written in the box.
+Bank employees often only look at the numbers written out in words and might ignore the numbers written in the box.

-- A common mistake is an amount such as $100.42 is incorrectly written as One-hundred forty-two instead of One-hundred and 42/100.
-If you do this, the larger amount may be deducted from your account.
+- A common mistake is writing an amount such as $100.42 incorrectly as "One hundred forty-two" instead of "One hundred and 42/100."
+Doing this could result in the larger amount being deducted from your account.

-- Instead of first writing the check and then recording it in the checkbook, consider entering it in the checkbook first.
-People often forget who they wrote a check out to and how much it was for because they were in a hurry or just absent minded.
-So enter the check information in the checkbook first to help eliminate this potential mistake.
+- Instead of first writing the check and then recording it in your checkbook, consider recording it in your checkbook first.
+This can help prevent forgetting whom you wrote a check to and for how much, especially if you were in a hurry or simply forgetful.

 Back to more Checking and Check Writing Lesson Categories